Leading proxy firms seek ouster of HP chairman, directors

 It said Lane, Hammergren and Thompson "bear the most responsibility for a very costly oversight failure."

-Hammergren is chairman and CEO of U.S. drug wholesaler McKesson Corp.
+Hammergren is chairman and CEO of U.S. drug wholesaler McKesson Corp (MCK.N).
 Thompson chairs the HP board's audit committee, while Hammergren chairs its finance and investment committee, according to HP's proxy.

 On Tuesday, CtW welcomed ISS' recommendation, saying it would help finish an overhaul of the board that had begun a year or two ago, after a series of missteps starting with a wiretapping scandal in which it gave the go-ahead to monitor journalists' conversations, up to the ouster of former CEO Mark Hurd over his relationship with a female contractor.